Palinana/burger-builder/README.md

 # BurgerBuilder
-BurgerBuilder is an app for building custom burgers.
+BurgerBuilder is an application, where users can order a custom burger by choosing ingredients.
+In order to place an order a user need to simply create an account and login.

 ## Technologies